MaksymPylypenko/Dota-2-script/README.md

 # Dota-2-script
-Autohotkey scripts.
+Allows players with a little knowledge of Autohotkey to perfom effective actions in Dota 2 without breaking into the game files.

 ## Concerns
 * Autohotkey scripts are currently **prohibited** in proffesional dota 2 games.
-* You might need to change some global variables in **utility.ahk** to match your in-game hotkey, since there is no user interface yet.
+* You might need to change some global variables in **utility.ahk** to match your in-game hotkeys, since there is no user interface yet.
 * Some scripts use pixel data directly from the screen.
 You might need to use Window Spy to find your own locations and colours if:
-    * Your resolution is not 1600 x 900
+    * Your resolution is not 1600 x 900.
     * Your rendering API is not Direct 3D -dx9 (e.g. OpenGl, Vulkan).

 ## Set-up